DUP urged to ‘choke down’ its position in refusing to reform government

 Irish premier Micheal Martin said on Monday that the decision of the DUP not to participate in the Northern Ireland Executive runs “counter to democracy and risks undermining the faith” of people in the potential of politics.

+However, DUP leader Sir Jeffrey Donaldson said the UK Government could have acted unilaterally over the Northern Ireland Protocol and avoided the potential for an election.

-The DUP is refusing to engage with the devolved institutions in Belfast until decisive action is taken to remove the Northern Ireland Protocol’s economic barriers on trade between Great Britain and Northern Ireland.
+The DUP is refusing to engage with the devolved institutions in Belfast until decisive action is taken to remove the protocol’s economic barriers on trade between Great Britain and Northern Ireland.

 The party’s stance means it has not been possible to form a ministerial executive at Stormont following May’s Assembly election.